mlraglin/personal-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Music Analytics
-- Personalization and Data Strategy
-- Data Visualization
+- Data Visualization and Storytelling
 - Machine Learning and Artifical Intelligence

 # Education to show in About widget